denhamparry/mcp-raider/DEV.md

 I want to return the environment variables in a structured format.

-## Step 3 - rewrite a node JS application
+## Step 3 - find output strings in a node JS application

-I want to create a server tool called `luck_about_and_find_out_variables_names` that will return to me a list of variables from a node js file .
-The user will provide the file name and the tool will return a list of variables that it can amend.
+I want to create a server tool called `luck_about_and_find_out_output_string_names` that will return to me a list of the output strings from a node js file.
+The user will provide the file name and the tool will return a list of strings that it can amend.
+The output string to be returned should follow the format `$(variable_name)` within the code base.
+For example, if the output string is `forecast`, the output should be `$(forecast)`.

 ## Step 4 - rewrite a node JS application

-I want to create a server tool called `luck_about_and_find_out_variables_values` that will take a file name, a variable name, and a value from the user.
-The tool will then modify the file and set the variable to the value provided by the user.
+I want to create a server tool called `luck_about_and_find_out_replace_string_values` that will take a file name, an output string name, and a value from the user.
+The tool will then modify the file and set the string to the value provided by the user.
+The output string would be in the format `$(variable_name)`, and the value would be the value to be set.
+For example, if the output string is `$(forecast)` , and the value is `10`, the tool will modify the file to set the variable to `10`.

 ## Step 5 - kill a process id